mrthankyou/lgtm_hack_scripts/README.md

 # Takes all currently followed repos and moves them to a custom list.
 python3 move_all_repos_to_lgtm_lists.py <CUSTOM_LIST_NAME>

-# Provided a output file containing ghtopdep's JSON output, this script will follow all repos from the
+# Provided an output file containing ghtopdep's JSON output, this script will follow all repos from the
 # ghtopdep's results in your LGTM account.
 python3 follow_repos_from_ghtopdep.py <FILE_PATH_TO_THE_GHTOPDEP_JSON_OUTPUT_FILE>

 # Given you've ran the custom projects lists feature, this script will process the cached files
-# and move the selected followed projects into a given cached file.
+# and move the selected followed projects into a custom list on lgtm.com.
 Providing a single argument
 # of the name of the cached file will result in just that cached file being processed.
 Providing
-# no arguments will result in every cached fiel in being processed.
+# no arguments will result in every cached file in being processed.
-python3 move_repos_to_lgtm_lists.py <NAME_OF_CACHED_FILE>(optional)
+python3 move_cached_repos_to_lgtm_lists.py <NAME_OF_CACHED_FILE>(optional)

 # Given you've ran the custom projects lists feature, this script will process the cached files
 # and unfollow the projects from your followed project list.
 This is useful if you ever nerf your
 # followed projects list and you still retained a list of followed projects.
 python3 unfollow_projects_from_cached_file.py <NAME_OF_CACHED_FILE>(optional)

+# Given you've ran the
+python3 move_repos_to_lgtm.py <CACHE_FILE_NAME>(optional)
 ```

 ## The Custom Projects Lists Feature